ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### `src`

-The URL of the remote endpoint that returns the JSON that will be used to configure this `amp-next-page` component.
-This must be a CORS HTTP service.
+The `src` attribute points to the remote endpoint that returns `amp-next-page`'s JSON configuration.
+This must be A CORS HTTP service.
 The URL's protocol must be HTTPS.

 [tip type="important"]
 Your endpoint must implement the requirements specified in the [CORS Requests in AMP](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests) spec.
 [/tip]

-The `src` attribute is required unless a config has been specified inline.
+The `src` attribute is a required attribute, unless the `<amp-next-page>` component contains an inline JSON configuration.

 ### `max-pages` (optional)